gregurco/jobeet-tutorial/days/day-10.md

 }
 ```

-The shortcut method was added in [Symfony 2.6][4] and helps us to validate the token manually.
+The shortcut method `isCsrfTokenValid` was added in [Symfony 2.6][4] and helps us to validate the token manually.

 It should work good, but the error will be thrown in case category has related jobs.
 It's because doctrine doesn't know what to do with relation: to remove jobs or to set NULL in `category_id` and default behavior is simply to restrict.
-If we want to allow cascade delete then we have to modify `src/Entity/Category.php`:
+If we want to allow cascade delete, then we have to modify `src/Entity/Category.php`:

 ```diff
  /**